-Bill 151 received first reading in the Legislature on November 15, 2018 and second reading on March 5th.
+Bill 151 received first reading in the Legislature on November 15, 2018 and second reading on March 5 (read our analysis in the March 8, 2019 communiqué).
 It passed through the committee stage with some small amendments, and then received third reading on March 12, 2019.
 As a result, Bill 151 is now law, though it awaits Royal Assent, and a “coming into force” date before it will come into effect.
-In a new Post, we update that status and discuss the amendments made at the committee stage.
+In our March 15, 2019 communiqué, we update that status and discuss the amendments made at the committee stage.

 Portions of the Bill appear to be drawn from a Report to the Canadian Conference on Personal Property Security Law on Proposals for Changes to the Personal Property Security Acts (the Report), prepared by a working group of the Canadian Conference on Personal Property Security Law (CCPPSL) and ratified at the CCPPSL Annual Meeting in Edmonton, Alberta, 21-23 June 2017.

 The Report has recommended similar changes across Canada, although in some areas, particularly with respect to serial number registrations, the Report treats the recommendations as not relevant for Ontario.

 In the discussion below we describe most of the amendments.
 In many cases we already have published additional posts to discuss certain amendments in greater detail – those posts are linked below.
 We will publish several more posts over the coming weeks and, as they are published we will update this piece to include links to those additional posts.